 Its maximum build out will be over the course of decades and potentially comprise about 5 million square feet.

 The project will be served by an extension of Quailwood Parkway.
 The comprehensive plans of both the Town of La Plata and Charles County Government have this road in their transportation elements for future extension to U.S. 301.

-The HUB at La Plata’s strategic building approach focuses on ensuring continued traffic circulation, but also incorporates various transportation modes – including for motorists, bicyclists and pedestrians – that increase safety and access for the public and users.
+The HUB at La Plata’s strategic building approach focuses incorporating various transportation modes – including for motorists, bicyclists and pedestrians – that increase safety and access for the public and users.
 The HUB at La Plata is also being planned to support transit if needed and available.

 Addressing Infrastructure at the Outset